|

 of defendant’s multi-motion for Mistrial and the

-defendant took exception for purpose
+defendant took exception

 of appeal.
 (135)